Directorio Revolucionario Estudiantil: History

-In February 1960, a group of the newly formed DRE at the University of Havana, opposed to communism, publicly opposed the visit of Soviet diplomat Anastas Mikoyan, leading to their expulsion from the university.
+The Directorio Revolucionario Estudiantil (DRE) was formed in February 1960 by a group of University of Havana students who publicly opposed the visit of Soviet diplomat Anastas Mikoyan, leading to their expulsion from the university.
 Later that year, the group moved its headquarters to Miami.
 There, the group developed connections with the Central Intelligence Agency.
 (Note: E. Howard Hunt and David Atlee Phillips both spoke highly of the group's leaders in their memoirs.)
 On August 24 1962, the DRE carried out an attack in Cuba, with two speedboats firing approximately sixty 20-millimeter shells into the Havana suburb of Miramar, damaging a beachfront hotel, (Note: DRE members involved included Isidro Bovje, Leslie Nohregas, Juan Manuel Salvat and José Basulto.) the Rosita Hornedo, which housed advisers sent to Cuba from the Soviet bloc.
 The attack had been planned by the CIA's JMWAVE station in Miami, though the U.S. State Department maintained the attempt was independent of U.S. government knowledge or support.

-In mid-1962, the DRE passed on early reports of missiles being stationed in Cuba to its CIA connections, not long before the presence of missiles was confirmed by U-2 photographs and the ensuing Cuban Missile Crisis of October 1962.
-Afterwards, the DRE claimed some missiles had been hidden in caves, a claim the CIA discredited.
+In mid-1962, the DRE passed on early reports of Soviet missiles in Cuba to its CIA connections; the presence of missiles was confirmed by Lockheed U-2 photographs in October 1962, prompting the ensuing Cuban Missile Crisis.
 The group expressed disappointment that the missile crisis was resolved without the forceful ousting of Fidel Castro.

-In mid-1963, the CIA financed the DRE with $25,000 per month, under a CIA program named AMSPEL.
-This was run by George Joannides, the chief of the psychological warfare branch JMWAVE station in Miami.
-The money went to Luis Fernandez Rocha, the DRE's leader in Miami, and supported the DRE's activities in a variety of cities, including New Orleans.
-Joannides also provided non-financial support, reviewing military plans and briefing the DRE leadership on managing press relations.
+In mid-1963, the CIA financed the DRE with $25,000 per month under a CIA program named AMSPEL.
+This was run by the career CIA officer George Joannides, the chief of the psychological warfare branch JMWAVE station in Miami.
+The money went to Luis Fernandez Rocha, the DRE's leader in Miami, and supported the DRE's activities in cities including New Orleans.
+Joannides also provided non-financial support by reviewing military plans and briefing the DRE leadership on press relations.
 Joannides worked with the group from December 1962 to April 1964; CIA monthly reports on the group from 1960 to 1966 have been declassified, except for this period.